Desert Bloom Skincare

 Not all PDO threads are the same shape or serve the same purpose.
 The thread type determines both the technique and the outcome.

-Three types of PDO threads compared — Mono for tightening, Screw for volumization, Cog for skin lifting
+Three types of PDO threads compared — Mono for tightening, Screw for volumizing, Cog for skin lifting

-For a full clinical breakdown of subtypes and placement protocols, see our types of PDO threads guide.
+For a full clinical breakdown of subtypes and placement protocols, see our PDO threads hub.
 The overview here covers the three primary categories.

 Mono Threads (Smooth Monofilament)